LinuxForHealth/docs/source/develop/develop.rst

 LinuxForHealth Routes
 =====================

 LinuxForHealth routes process data messages using a standard workflow process.
-Routes are implemented as `FastAPI <https://fastapi.tiangolo.com>`_ endpoint and can support data exchanges using HTTP, REST, and Websockets.
+Routes are implemented as `FastAPI <https://fastapi.tiangolo.com>`_ endpoints and can support data exchanges using HTTP, REST, and Websockets.

 FastAPI endpoints typically use `Pydantic <https://pydantic-docs.helpmanual.io>`_ models to support API requests and responses.
 LinuxForHealth routes prefer 3rd party libraries to support standard healthcare formats, since the message types within these formats are not generally encapsulated witihn a single model.